CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 <a name="jira-epic"></a>
 ### 1. For each new resource (or a new version of an existing resource), create an "Epic" issue on Jira.
    - The _Epic Name_ of the Jira Epic issue should contain nothing but the shortname(s) of the resource(s) in question.
-For choosing the shortname see [language resource naming conventions | https://www.kielipankki.fi/development/language-resource-naming-conventions/].
+For choosing the shortname see [language resource naming conventions](https://www.kielipankki.fi/development/language-resource-naming-conventions/).
    - The _Summary_ of the Epic (the longer title, displayed on top of the Epic's page) should be composed as follows:

     shortname: Publish "XXX" in Kielipankki (Korp/Download/…)